antoinemineau/pokesniperswarner/README.md

 * First argument is IV
 * Second argument is timer

-  	php pokesnipers.php 80 15
+If you want to call the API every 30 seconds and warns when pokemon with IV >= 80 are found.

-The program will call pokesnipers API every 15 secondes and warns when pokemon with IV >= 80 are found.
+	php pokesniperswarner.class.php 80 30

 You can't set the timer lower than 15 seconds, it's to avoid spam and too many requests on the API.

-Happy pokemon hunting !
+Happy pokemon spining !